Building a Culture of Constructive Dialogue on Campus: Lessons from Leading Institutions

 • Introduction to CDI and constructive dialogue

-• Facilitator identity
+• Facilitator identity and role

 • Facilitator conflict styles